WCSCourses/Helminths_2021/manuals/module_1_WBP1/module_1_WBP1.md

 ![](figures/figure_3.7.png)

-The “Exons” tab displays the sequence of individual exons in a table (useful if you’re interested in retrieving, say, only the sequence of exon 2), the “cDNA” tab has the cDNA sequence (the sequence you would get if you reverse transcribed mature mRNA), and the “Protein” tab has the amino acid sequence.
+The “Exons” tab displays the sequence of individual exons in a table (useful if you’re interested in retrieving, say, only the sequence of exon 2); the “cDNA” tab has the cDNA sequence (the sequence you would get if you reverse transcribed mature mRNA); and the “Protein” tab has the amino acid sequence.
 All of the sequences can be downloaded in FASTA format - this is a text format that is widely used for representing sequences.
 It consists of a header line (a “>” character and a description or name of the sequence) followed by the sequence itself on the next line.
 As well as the sequences displayed in the browser, you can also choose to download, for example, genomic sequence, just UTRs etc.

 ![](figures/figure_3.8.png)